hilalborklu/P.I-works-/mdfile.md

 The user management screen should allow administrators to manage users in the system.
 The following requirements should be met:

-- At left the top of the screen there should be a button to be able to a new user and next to that box there should be an option box to hide disabled users.
+- At left the top of the screen there should be a button to be able to add a new user and next to that box there should be an option box to hide disabled users.